Transferring Files to the Omega

 The green circle shows that my current directory is

-Now a prompt will open asking you to choose your file:
+Upload File button in the top bar and a prompt will open asking you to choose which file to upload from your computer:

 Click that and select the file you would like to upload.
-Then hit submit button:
+Then hit the

 And your file will be uploaded to the current directory: